ga4gh/cat-vrs/docs/source/value_object_descriptor/vrs_descriptors.rst

 Gene Descriptor
 ###############

-This descriptor is intended to reference `Gene`_ value objects.
+This descriptor is intended to reference `VRS Gene`_ value objects.
 In addition to the attributes inherited from its :ref:`value_object_descriptor` parent class, the *Gene Descriptor* has the following attributes: